Teaching with the News

 2. Mapping the Global Crisis

 Explain to students that in order to better understand the scope of the crisis, they are going to analyze data on refugees and IDPs and then map the information.
-Give each student a copy of Refugee and IDP Data—2014 and Mapping the Global Crisis.
-(Although the data in this exercise is from 2014, the number of displaced people has increased in 2015.)
+Give each student a copy of Refugee and IDP Data—2015 and Mapping the Global Crisis.
 Instruct students to read through the data handout on their own.
 Next, guide the class through the instructions for shading in the map on the Mapping the Global Crisis handout.
 Go over the term “map key” with students if needed.
 You may wish to have students complete this activity in pairs or small groups.

 It might be helpful to project the map onto a screen or whiteboard, either for reference or for a spin on the activity.
 To modify the activity and complete as a class, students could collaboratively shade in the countries on the map projection.